 If I did not site some of these works here, or pulled quotes directly from them, forgive me.

-Delegate, but remember; you are still responsible for the outcome of the task.
-Monitoring a task’s progress is not meddling.
-If you have multiple tasks you could delegate, choose the one you’re most familiar with.
-This might go against your emotional grain, but it’s easier to monitor a task you’re familiar with than one that you’re not.
+However, managers must remember that they are still responsible for the outcome of the task.
+Monitoring the task’s progress is not meddling.
+If a manager has multiple tasks they could delegate, they should choose the one they’re most familiar with.
+This might go against their emotional grain, but it’s easier to monitor a task that a manager is familiar with than one that they’re not.

-Don’t define your role too narrowly.
+Managers must not define their roles too narrowly.
 Effective managers are the glue in their team, filling any gaps.
-Sometimes that means doing things you don’t want to do, in order to set a good example.
+Sometimes that means doing things they don’t want to do to set a good example.

 Managing Up vs. Down: Power Comes from Healthy Teams

 Managers have two directions to manage: down and up.
 When managing down, it’s essential not to build things that the team wants to build but the company or customers aren’t interested in.
 Managers must ensure that their team is aligned with the company’s goals and objectives.

 When managing up, managers must share their success with management to show the value their team brings to the organization.
 Sometimes managers focus so much on following their management’s wishes that their team evaporates beneath them.
 However, sharing the success of the team can lead to increased recognition and support from higher management.

 In conclusion, managers must engage in high-leverage tasks, avoid negative leverage activities, and manage both down and up to increase the output of their teams.
 By focusing on building healthy teams, aligning their team’s goals with the organization’s objectives, and sharing their success with management, managers can ensure the success of their teams and the entire organization.